aleberh23/member-management-system/README.md

 • Category change suggestion alerts.

 Main members:
-This are the ones that paid the month bill, this type of member can have adherent members associated and debts in their name.
+These are the ones that paid the month bill, this type of member can have adherent members associated and debts in their name.

 Categories:
+The client asked for 6 categories, each with a monthly fee and a set of conditions that the main member must meet to belong.
+(It is important to clarify that the user can select any category, but the system will display alerts with suggestions for change if the conditions are not met or if there is a more suitable category for the main member's profile.)
+These are:
 • Individual | Individual :  The main member must not have any additional members.
 • Grupo Familiar (Menores) | Family Group (Minors) : The main member must have at least one adherent member of type "Hijo/a" (son/daughter) who is a minor.
 • Grupo Familiar (Mayores) | Family Group (Majors): The main member must have at least one adherent member of type "Hijo/a" (son/daughter) who is 18 years old or older.